-During the treatment, the mother’s mitochondrial DNA in the embryo was replaced by the DNA of another woman.
-The mitochondria in the cell are responsible for energy supply, have their own DNA, and are passed on exclusively by the mother.
-In the scenario in England, the mother had a hereditary mutation in her mitochondrial DNA.
-By replacing this in the laboratory, her child, and then all of their offspring, was relieved of this disorder.
+During the treatment, they replaced the mother’s mitochondrial DNA in the embryo with another woman.
+The mitochondria in the cell are responsible for energy supply.
+It has a particular DNA and transfers exclusively by the mother.
+Moreover, in the scenario in England, the mother had a hereditary mutation in her mitochondrial DNA.
+Hence, by replacing this in the laboratory, her child was relieved of this disorder.

 Lulu and Nana controversy

-The treatment in England that I described in the previous paragraph, was carefully discussed, debated in politics and enshrined in legislation.
+The treatment in England that I described in the previous paragraph was carefully discussed, debated in politics, and enshrined in legislation.
 The same does not apply to the best-known case (so far) of germline modification.
-This doubtful honour is reserved for the Chinese scientist Jiankui He [link at the bottom].
+The doubted credit is to the Chinese scientist Jiankui He [link at the bottom].

-In the autumn of 2018, he announced that he had given birth to two babies under the names Lulu and Nana, which had been genetically modified as embryos.
-The aim of the treatment was to modify the CCR5 gene, which would make the children resistant to HIV.
-The father of both children was himself a carrier of the virus.
+In the autumn of 2018, he announced he had given birth to two babies Lulu and Nana, genetically modified as embryos.
+The treatment aimed to change the CCR5 gene, which would make the children resistant to HIV.
+The father of both children was a carrier of the virus.

-Later, however, stories appeared stating that this particular gene also influences the development of one’s cognitive capabilities [link at the bottom].
-If that is the case, then there’s certainly a moral, ethical and political discussion about genetic modification, and using it for enhancement purposes, to be had.
+Later, however, stories appeared that this particular gene also influences one’s cognitive capabilities [link at the bottom].
+Nonetheless, there’s certainly a moral, ethical, and political discussion about genetic modification.
+They use it for enhancement purposes.
 More on that later.

 The example of Lulu and Nana illustrates the rapid pace at which reproductive technology is developing.
-I spoke about this in a podcast interview with professor Sjoerd Repping of the VU Medical Center in Amsterdam [link below].
+I spoke about this in a podcast with professor Sjoerd Repping of the VU Medical Center in Amsterdam, the Netherlands.

-For example, there is already talk about making egg cells from skin cells, which makes it possible for two men to also play the role of genetic father and genetic mother [link at the bottom].
+For example, there are already discussions about making egg cells from skin cells.
+Moreover, making it possible for two men to play genetic father and genetic mother [link at the bottom].

-During the interview, he talked about the revolution we’ve already experienced with regard to in vitro fertilisation (IVF).
+During the interview, he talked about the revolution we experienced concerning Vitro fertilization (IVF).
 IVF is a fertility treatment in which fertilization takes place outside the body.
-Another term for this is test tube fertilization.
+Another term for this is test-tube fertilization.

 The first treatment using this technique in the Netherlands took place in 1980, but nowadays, an average of one child in every school class was born in this way.
-In the eighties there was a big commotion about this method.
+In the eighties, there was a big commotion about this method.
 After all, having a baby was a gift from God.
-These days, the use of IVF is hardly a topic of discussion; could the same apply to the genetic modification of embryos in the future?
+Recently, the use of IVF is hardly a topic of discussion.
+Could the same apply to the genetic modification of embryos in the future?

 Politicians and bioethicists all over the world were tumbling over each other to condemn Jiankui He’s action.
-They argued that the modifications were sloppy, that he didn’t have permission from the government or his research institute, and that there are much easier ways to stop the HIV virus from being passed onto future generations [link at the bottom].
+They argued that the modifications were sloppy.
+Moreover, he didn’t have permission from the government or his research institute.
+They perceived much easier ways to stop HIV from passing onto future generations [link at the bottom].

 Professor George Church is a prominent scientist and pioneer in the field of genetics and genetic modification.
-Halfway through 2019, he published a list of a number of genes that lead to improved human traits in the correct mutation [link at the bottom].
+Halfway through 2019, he published a list of several genes that lead to improved human traits in the correct mutation [link at the bottom].

 - LRP5: stronger bones;